- Written by Dr.Mehmet Demircioglu

 That does not mean month six or seven is meaningless.
 If there is no visible movement at all, if the implanted pattern already looks like rows, or if the donor area looks badly depleted, I take those signs seriously.
 But a thin result that is gradually improving is different from a fixed empty result.

-The practical distinction is slow growth versus no meaningful movement.
+The useful split is slow growth versus no meaningful movement.
 Slow growth still gives you new signs month by month.
 A failing or poorly planned result often looks static, badly distributed, or structurally wrong even when more time passes.

 Month six to month nine needs trend review